 Email: vincent.whelan@lgfa.ie

-Niall Mulrine has been working as National Development Officer since January 2018 and he has previously worked with a number of charities, such as the Prince’s Trust and Guide Dogs for the Blind accumulating over 10 years’ experience in Volunteer Management.
+Niall Mulrine has been working as National Development Officer since January 2018, now Head of Volunteer Development since August 2023, and he has previously worked with a number of charities, such as the Prince’s Trust and Guide Dogs for the Blind accumulating over 10 years’ experience in Volunteer Management.
 Tyrone native Niall plays for his club, Augher St. Macartans, and he is also heavily involved in volunteering there.
 In 2015 Niall was named the Ulster GAA Young Volunteer of the Year.

 Key Areas include: